Levofloxacin: Resistance

-Contraindications and interactions
+Contraindications

-Package inserts mention that levofloxacin is to be avoided in patients with a known hypersensitivity to levofloxacin or other quinolone drugs.
+Package inserts mention that levofloxacin is to be avoided in patients with a known hypersensitivity to levofloxacin or other quinolones.

 Like all fluoroquinolines, levofloxacin is contraindicated in patients with epilepsy or other seizure disorders, and in patients who have a history of quinolone-associated tendon rupture.

-Levofloxacin may prolong the QT interval in some people, especially the elderly, and levofloxacin should not be used for people with a family history of Long QT syndrome, or who have long QT, chronic low potassium, it should not be prescribed with other drugs that prolong the QT interval.
+Levofloxacin may prolong the QT interval in some people, especially the elderly, and levofloxacin should not be used for people with a family history of long QT syndrome, or who have long QT, chronic low potassium, or are prescribed other drugs that prolong the QT interval.

-Unlike ciprofloxacin, levofloxacin does not appear to deactivate the drug metabolizing enzyme CYP1A2.
-Therefore, drugs that use that enzyme, like theophylline, do not interact with levofloxacin.
-It is a weak inhibitor of CYP2C9, suggesting potential to block the breakdown of warfarin and phenprocoumon.
-This can result in more action of drugs like warfarin, leading to more potential side effects, such as bleeding.

-The use of non-steroidal anti-inflammatory drugs (NSAIDs) in combination with high dose fluoroquinolone therapy may lead to seizures.

-When levofloxacin is taken with anti-acids containing magnesium hydroxide or aluminum hydroxide, the two combine to form insoluble salts that are difficult to absorb from the intestines.
-Peak serum concentrations of levofloxacin may be reduced by 90% or more, which can prevent the levofloxacin from working.
-Similar results have been reported when levofloxacin is taken with iron supplements and multi-vitamins containing zinc.

 A 2011 review examining musculoskeletal complications of fluoroquinolones proposed guidelines with respect to administration to athletes, that called for avoiding all use of fluoroquinolone antibiotics if possible, and if they are used: ensure there is informed consent about the musculoskeletal risks, and inform coaching staff; do not use any corticosteroids if fluoroquinolones are used; consider dietary supplements of magnesium and antioxidants during treatment; reduce training until the course of antibiotic is finished and then carefully increase back to normal; and monitor for six months after the course is finished, and stop all athletic activity if symptoms emerge.